Liver fluke in animals

 Introduction

-Liver fluke in animals Fasciola is a genus of parasitic trematodes (flukes) that cause fascioliasis in various animals, particularly ruminants like cattle and sheep.
+Liver Fluke in Animals Fasciola is a genus of parasitic trematodes (flukes) that cause fascioliasis in various animals, particularly ruminants like cattle and sheep.
 This liver fluke infection leads to severe economic losses due to liver damage, reduced productivity, and even death.
 Understanding the life cycle, pathology, diagnosis, and treatment is crucial for effective control and prevention.

 Taxonomy and Classification